HackYourFuture-CPH/JavaScript/javascript2/week3/lesson-plan.md

  Lets create some js that will get the average `x` and `y` position of a user after 30 seconds.

 Before starting with this exercise, create a plan for how you will implement this!
 Maybe together with your mentor.

+Thank you for teaching Javascript 2.
+To make sure we keep improving, we are seeking your feedback on the module.
+For homework helpers, please click [here](https://forms.gle/pQQGWPAebVmbSDq49) to give us feedback.
+For teachers, your survey is available [here](https://forms.gle/ATsPi9zdFkd8tvHh7).